Hpauric/hpauric.github.io/_posts/2018-02-21-Database-Updates-and-Migrations-with-Entity-Framework.md

 Entity Framework 6.x includes a range of database initializers that specify how and when EF should generate a new database.
 These database initializers are intended to be used in different stages of the development process.
 By default, Entity Framework will create a database **only if one does not already exist** using the `CreateDatabaseIfNotExists` class.
 However, during development Entity Framework can be configured to drop and recreate the database every time there's a schema change.

-**Note**: In this post I cover how to use database initializers with Entity Framework 6.x in a ASP.NET project.
+**Note**: In this post I cover how to use database initializers with Entity Framework 6.x in an ASP.NET project.
 Entity Framework Core doesn't include database initializer classes.

 ## Drop and Recreate Your Database